 The Commune team decided on the term 'Expert by Experience' (EBE) to describe the members of the team and other collaborators who has lived experience of mental distress.
-Other more commonly used terms are 'service user', 'consumer' and 'people with mental illness'.
+Other more commonly used terms are 'service user', 'consumer' and 'people with mental illness.'
 As not all experts by experience are mental health care users, and what constitutes an illness is highly debated, the team decided on a term that more correctly describes and value lived experience.
-Finding the most fitting term was both a difficult process as it was a means to create understanding about what the role of EBE in education could become.